mafifafm/pxt-microbit/docs/test/courses/csintro/binary/activity.md

 ### Try it out!

-Once you've tested all the code in the Simulator, download it to the micro:bit.
+Once you've tested all the code in the Simulator, download it to the Ragga.
 Have someone else try your program out.
 Then, think about how the program might be improved.

 ### Mod this!